-The Certificate in Chaplaincy is a 20-credit program that lays out the core foundation, knowledge, skills and issues faced within chaplaincy and prepares the student to (1) utilize chaplaincy as part of their ministry or (2) provide chaplain services within a secular environment.
+The Certificate in Chaplaincy is a 20-credit graduate program that lays out the core foundation, knowledge, skills and issues faced within chaplaincy and prepares the student to (1) utilize chaplaincy as part of their ministry or (2) provide chaplain services within a secular environment.
 Such environments might include but are not limited to: sports, marketplace, disaster, community, and other faith-based ministries.
 The degree typically takes a little over a year to complete (if attending full time).
 Up to 9 credits may be transferred into the CC from another accredited graduate institution

-Required Courses in the CC Program (Option 2)
+Required Courses in the CC Program

 Code Course Name Credit Hours

 FOUNDATIONAL CORE

 TH-568 Soteriology 3

 SF-550 Spiritual Life 3

 MINISTRY SKILLS

-MS-864 Crisis Counseling 2
+CO-864 Crisis Counseling 2

 CHAPLAIN CORE

 CH-602 Introduction to Community and Public Safety Chaplaincy 3

 CH-712 Foundations of Crisis Intervention 3

 CH-713 Suicide Prevention, Intervention, and Postvention 3

 CLINICAL PASTORAL EDUCATION (CPE)

-CH-611 Clinical Pastoral Education 3
+CPE certificates need to be transferred to GRACE.
+3

+(1 CPEI Unit = 3 credit hours)

 TOTAL CREDIT HOURS 20